Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Also, with a self-service knowledge base, your ticket volume will reduce gradually, which means your small support team will be sufficient.

-Building a customer service knowledge base is all a matter of using your research, writing, and designing skills in the best possible way.
+Building a knowledge base for customer support involves using your research, writing, and design skills in the best possible way.
+The following steps will get you started right away:

-It’s simple.
-Consult with the people who directly deal with customers on a regular basis, such as the sales and support team.
-Even your marketing team can provide useful insights into customers’ changing needs and preferences.
+Consult with the people who regularly deal with customers, such as the sales and support team.
+Even your marketing team can provide valuable insights into customers’ changing needs and preferences.

 Ask your support staff about the frequent challenges customers encounter and the pain points that bother them the most.
 Go through the social media inquiries raised by customers, identify the critical ones, and ensure you cover them in your knowledge base.

-Keep the structure simple and clean so customers can navigate to their desired topic in just a few clicks.
+Structuring the knowledge base is essential for an exemplary user experience regardless of how many articles you have.
+Keep the structure simple and clean so customers can navigate to their desired topic quickly.
 Create broad collections or categories where you can place all topics systematically.
 These categories will be different for different businesses.

-Second, create a standard architecture for all articles.
-The articles should start with the basic or most critical information – like an introduction to the topic.
+Second, a standard architecture for all articles must be created.
+The articles should start with the essential or most critical information – like an introduction to the topic.
 Then, they should jump on to the detailed, how-to sections and have a closure with other action items at the end.

 You need a standardized process to ensure content is written in a particular format across your knowledge base.
 With writers and editors following a defined format and style, there will be little room for inconsistencies and errors.

-Also, this will help your team create content that reflects your brand’s voice and talks directly to customers.
+This will also help your team create content that reflects your brand’s voice and speaks directly to customers.

-Here are a few practical guidelines that should be followed when writing content for your knowledge base:
+Here are a few practical guidelines that should be followed when writing content for your knowledge base for customer support

 • Keep the paragraphs short and straightforward